g-s-k/stdout/README.md

+for each language, pipe the output into `head -1`. if it displays a nonsense error message you win.

 | language   | build step         | run cmd      | error on stdout closing                                                                                                                                                                       |
 |------------|--------------------|--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | C          | `clang main.c`     | `./a.out`    | none                                                                                                                                                                                          |